christophertaal/projectExamtwo/README.md

 Hi and welcome to my project exam.

+Log In Credentials:
+                  Username: chris
+                  Password: Test1234